2002–03 Los Angeles Lakers season

-The season was overshadowed by the death of long-time Lakers broadcaster Chick Hearn, who died after a fall in the summer of 2002.
-To pay tribute, the Lakers donned an alternate white uniform, which can be only worn on Christmas and Sunday home games.
-The uniforms made its debut in a home loss against the Sacramento Kings on Christmas Day.
-They were designed by late owner Jerry Buss' daughter, who is now the controlling owner and president of the Los Angeles Lakers, Jeanie.
+This season was overshadowed by the death of long-time Lakers broadcaster Chick Hearn, who died at the age of 85 after a fall during the summer of 2002.
+To pay tribute, the Lakers donned an alternate white uniform with golden yellow side panels, which was only worn on Christmas and Sunday home games.
+The uniforms made its debut in a home loss against the Sacramento Kings on Christmas Day; they were designed by late owner Jerry Buss' daughter, who is now the controlling owner and president of the Lakers, Jeanie.